 High-Impact, Low-Cost Interventions

 Metacognition and self-regulation sits at the top of the Toolkit with an average impact of +7 months and four padlocks.
-Teaching pupils to plan, monitor, and evaluate their own learning has consistent effects across ages and subjects.
-In practice, this means giving pupils structured time to assess whether their strategy is working and to switch approaches when it is not.
+Teaching learners to plan, monitor, and evaluate their own learning has consistent effects across ages and subjects.
+In practice, this means giving learners structured time to assess whether their strategy is working and to switch approaches when it is not.
 A Year 6 teacher might use a short pre-task planning prompt: "What do you already know?
 What will you do if you get stuck?" followed by a post-task reflection: "Did your strategy work?
 What would you change?"
 This costs nothing beyond lesson time.

 Understanding Effect Sizes in Practice